dagster-io/dagster/examples/experimental/dagster-airlift/examples/tutorial-example/README.md

 ## Decomissioning an Airflow DAG

-Once we are confident in our migrated versions of the tasks, we can decommission the Airflow DAG.
+Once we are confident in our dagster versions of the tasks, we can decommission the Airflow DAG.
 First, we can remove the DAG from our Airflow DAG directory.

 Next, we can strip the task associations from our Dagster definitions.
 This can be done by removing the `task_defs` calls and `dag_defs` call.
 We can use this opportunity to attach our assets to a `ScheduleDefinition` so that Dagster's scheduler can manage their execution: